medic/cht-tech-radar-contributors/radar/2023-09-12/superset.md

 tags:       [dashboard, analytics]
 ---

+[Superset](https://superset.apache.org/) is an open-source data exploration and visualization platform.

-Open source product for configurable dashboards, used for health care analytics.
+In the context of the CHT, Superset is used for health care analytics.